 6. Replace Red Meats with Fish

 Fairly closely related to the previous point.
-If you cut all the red meats from you diet and instead focus on sea food you jack up your omega 3 consumption like never before.
+If you cut all the red meats from you diet and instead focus on sea food you usually end up boosting your omega 3 consumption like never before.

 Also some people have just experienced an overall improvement in seborrheic dermatitis from cutting out red meat alone.
 If you look at the data behind red meat and its effect on human health you begin to wonder why we are so dependent on it.